French Americans: French language in the United States

 According to the National Education Bureau, French is the second most commonly taught foreign language in American schools, behind Spanish.
 The percentage of people who learn French language in the United States is 12.3%.
-French was the most commonly taught foreign language until the 1980s; when the influx of Hispanic immigrants aided the growth of Spanish.
+French was the most commonly taught foreign language until the 1980s; a subsequent influx of Hispanic immigrants aided the growth of Spanish into the 21st century.
 According to the U.S. 2000 Census, French is the third most spoken language in the United States after English and Spanish, with 2,097,206 speakers, up from 1,930,404 in 1990.
 The language is also commonly spoken by Haitian immigrants in Florida and New York City.

 As a result of French immigration to what is now the United States in the 17th and 18th centuries, the French language was once widely spoken in a few dozen scattered villages in the Midwest.
 Migrants from Quebec after 1860 brought the language to New England.
 French-language newspapers existed in many American cities; especially New Orleans and in certain cities in New England.
 Americans of French descent often lived in predominantly French neighborhoods; where they attended schools and churches that used their language.
 Before 1920 French Canadian neighborhoods were sometimes known as "Little Canada".

 After 1960, the "Little Canadas" faded away.
 There were few French-language institutions other than Catholic churches.
 There were some French newspapers, but they had a total of only 50,000 subscribers in 1935.
 The World War II generation avoided bilingual education for their children, and insisted they speak English.
 By 1976, nine in ten Franco Americans usually spoke English and scholars generally agreed that "the younger generation of Franco-American youth had rejected their heritage."

+Flag

+The Franco-American flag is an ethnic flag adopted at a Franco-American conference at Saint Anselm College in Manchester, New Hampshire, in May 1983 to represent their New England community.
+It was designed by Robert L. Couturier, attorney and one-time mayor of Lewiston, Maine, to have a blue field with a white fleur-de-lis over a white five-pointed star.
+This flag extends a tradition of designing flags for the French communities of each Canadian province to the United States.

+Blue and white are colors found on the flags of both the United States and francophone nations such as France or Quebec.
+The star symbolizes the United States and the fleur-de-lis symbolizes French culture.
+It can also be seen as representative of French Canadians who form a sizable population in the American Northeast.